menu

 Setting & Lifestyle

-King William is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, King William is a great place for families with children to consider.
+First of all, many other families with children live here, making King William a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, King William has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, King William’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-King William is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, King William doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in King William in 2022 was $28,656, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $114,624 for a family of four.
+The per capita income in King William in 2022 was $33,173, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $132,692 for a family of four.
 However, King William contains both very wealthy and poor people as well.
-King William also has one of the higher rates of people living in poverty in the nation, with 35.48% of its population below the federal poverty line.

 The people who call King William home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of King William residents report their race to be White.
 Important ancestries of people in King William include English, Scots-Irish, German, Irish, and Yugoslavian.